An appointment with your doctor to discuss your sciatica symptoms and treatment options can often feel like a race against time.

 1. Find a sciatica specialist with extended appointments

-- Some spine specialists offer extended appointment times, even as long as 1 hour.
-A few doctors call this “concierge” service, and others offer extended times because that’s how they want to practice medicine.
+- Certain spine specialists offer special extended appointment times, sometimes as long as 1 hour (this is sometimes referred to as “concierge” service).
+Other specialists offer extended times for all patients because that’s how they want to practice medicine.

 2. Write down your medical history to save time during your appointment

-The list of medical history questions is pretty standard—if you write out your answers beforehand you can answer them quickly and accurately.
-This has two possible benefits for you: (1) You’ll likely provide more accurate and complete information, which in turn may lead to a more accurate diagnosis; (2) you’ll save time during the appointment, giving you and your doctor more time to discuss and evaluate your treatment options.
+The list of medical history questions is pretty standard—and if you write out your answers beforehand you can answer them quickly and accurately.
+This has two possible benefits for you: (1) you’ll likely provide more precise and complete information, which in turn may lead to a more accurate diagnosis; (2) you’ll save time during the appointment, giving you and your doctor more time to discuss and evaluate your treatment options.

 Here’s a list of common questions relating to sciatica to help you prepare: